General-relativistic resistive-magnetohydrodynamics simulations of self-consistent magnetized rotating neutron stars: Methods

 All the simulations here has been performed in Cartesian coordinates $(x, y, z)$ without imposing any symmetries.
 The computational domain covers $[-120,120]$ along $x$, $y$ and $z$, with the resolution $N_x \times N_y \times N_z = 128 \times 128 \times 128$ and allowing 4 adaptive mesh refinement (AMR) level.
 The finest grid size at the centre of the star is $\Delta x = \Delta y = \Delta z \approx 346 ~\rm{m}$.
 The refinement is fixed after the initialization, since we do not expect the stars to expand significantly.
 Our simulations adopt Harten, Lax and van Leer (HLL) approximated Riemann solver~\citep{harten1983upstream}, 3rd-order reconstruction piecewise parabolic method (PPM)~\citep{1984JCoPh..54..174C}.
 Implicit-explicit Runge-Kutta scheme IMEXCB3a~\citep{2015JCoPh.286..172C} is used to deal with the stiff terms in the evolution equations for small resistivity.

-At the beginning of the simulations, we impose a low and variable density magnetosphere with the magnetic-to-gas pressure ratio $P_{\rm mag} / P_{\rm gas} = 10^{2}$ everywhere outside the star by following \citep{2018PhRvD..98l3017R}.
+At the beginning of the simulations, we impose a low and variable density magnetosphere with the magnetic-to-gas pressure ratio $\beta_{\rm mag} \equiv P_{\rm mag} / P_{\rm gas} = 10^{2}$ everywhere outside the star by following \citep{2018PhRvD..98l3017R}.
 This approach has been used in~\citep{2015ApJ...806L..14P, 2016ApJ...824L...6R, 2018PhRvD..98l3017R, 2020PhRvD.102j4022R} to reliably evolve the magnetic field in magnetic-pressure dominant environments.
 During the evolution, points will be treated as the ``atmosphere'' when their rest-mass density $\rho$ drops below the threshold value, $\rho_{\rm thr}$.
 In this case, we set the rest-mass density to be $0.99 \rho_{\rm thr}$ and the velocity to be zero (i.e. $v^i = 0$).
 The threshold value $\rho_{\rm thr}$ is set to be 10 orders of magnitude smaller than the initial maximum density, i.e. $\rho_{\rm thr} = 10^{-10} \times \rho_{\rm max}(t=0)$.
+The initial configuration of the plasma sigma $\sigma_{\rm mag} \equiv 2 P_{\rm mag} / \rho$ and the magnetic-to-gas pressure ratio $\beta_{\rm mag}$ at the beginning of the simulations are shown in Fig.~\ref{fig:sigma_beta}.